my-cumbria-logo, my-cumbria-logo Toggle navigation

 • Literature review

-An important part of any research, it can be part of a wider primary research project or secondary research in it's own right.
+An important part of any research, it can be part of a wider primary research project or secondary research in its own right.
 Either way you will need to demonstrate that you have carried out a systematic search and identified any relevant sources.
-The results should be presented as a critical survey of the existing research on your topic, which may identify gaps in current knowledge.
-The discussion will generally be structured around the themes that emerge from the literature.

 • Research methods